nopSolutions/nopCommerce-Docs/en/developer/tutorials/azure-publish.md

     ![azure-publish_5](_static/azure-publish/azure-publish_5.png)

-1. When prompted, confirm the additional installation of *IIS Management Console*.
+1. When prompted, confirm the additional installation of the *IIS Management Console*.
 1. Press **Next** three times to progress to the *Web Server Role (IIS) --> Roles Services section*
 1. Select **Management** Service, which is required to enable Web Deploy (through port 8172).
 When prompted, confirm the additional installation of ASP.NET 4.6.